RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

   blockAlive (Block _ _ (Alive l)) = l > 0
 ```

 Notice the expression "(pure 1.0) - (time / (pure 30.0)))" for the fading level.
-We can use "-" und "/" fractional and Num.
+We can use "-" and "/" because wires are members of the Fractional and Num type classes.
 We could even leave out the "pure" and write "(1.0) - (time / (30.0)))".
 At present this does not work with haste because "framRational" needs some not yet supported primOps (see [here][hasteFromRational]).

-When a "PowerBlock" is destroyed, the ammo is support to gain ammo.
+When a "PowerBlock" is destroyed, the player is supposed to gain ammo.
 Therefore there is a blockAmmoWire that returns the number of ammo the player should gain.
-For a normal block it returns 0 always.
+For a normal block it returns always 0.
 For a PowerBlock it returns 0 except the moment the block is destoryed (the input is not Nothing).

 ```haskell
 blockAmmoWire :: (Monad m, Monoid e) => Block -> Wire e m (Maybe Collision) Int